dokku/dokku/docs/configuration-management.md

 dokku config:set node-js-app ENV=prod COMPILE_ASSETS=1
 ```

-When setting variables with whitespace, you need to escape the whitespace:
+When setting variables with whitespaces, you need to escape them:

 ```shell
 dokku config:set node-js-app KEY=\"VAL\ WITH\ SPACES\"
 ```

-When setting or unsetting environment variables, you may wish sometimes to avoid an application restart.
+When setting or unsetting environment variables, you may wish to avoid an application restart.
 This is useful when developing plugins or when setting multiple environment variables in a scripted manner.
 To do so, use the `--no-restart` flag:

 ```shell
 dokku --no-restart config:set node-js-app ENV=prod